Oscars see bump in African-American viewership on historic night

 Breaking News Emails

-The number of African-American viewers of the Oscars jumped in 2019, as audiences watched some history-making firsts for black nominees.
+The number of African-Americans who watched the Oscars jumped this year, as audiences saw some history-making firsts for black nominees.

 Director Spike Lee took home his first competitive Oscar for best adapted screenplay for “BlacKkKlansman.”
-Ruth E. Carter won for her costume design as did Hannah Beachler for production design on on “Black Panther,” making them the first African-Americans to pick up wins in those categories.
+Ruth E. Carter won for her costume design, as did Hannah Beachler for production design on “Black Panther,” making them the first African-Americans to win in those categories.
 The best supporting actor and actress categories were both won by black performers: Mahershala Ali for “Green Book” and Regina King for “If Beale Street Could Talk.”

-Data from TV tracking company Nielsen showed a 20 percent uptick in Oscars viewing by African-Americans in the advertiser-friendly demographic of people aged 18 to 49 years old compared to 2018, attracting 1.2 million people who identified the head of their household as black.
+Data from the TV tracking company Nielsen showed a 20 percent uptick in Oscars viewing by African-Americans in the advertiser-friendly demographic of people aged 18 to 49 compared to 2018, attracting 1.2 million people who identified the head of their household as black.

 Tambay Obenson, who writes about black films for Indiewire, noted the 2019 ceremony featured the second-most black nominees in Oscar history.